godotengine/godot-docs/classes/class_audioeffectcapture.rst

 AudioEffectCapture is an AudioEffect which copies all audio frames from the attached audio effect bus into its internal ring buffer.

-Application code should consume these audio frames from this ring buffer using :ref:`get_buffer<class_AudioEffectCapture_method_get_buffer>` and process it as needed, for example to capture data from a microphone, implement application defined effects, or to transmit audio over the network.
+Application code should consume these audio frames from this ring buffer using :ref:`get_buffer<class_AudioEffectCapture_method_get_buffer>` and process it as needed, for example to capture data from an :ref:`AudioStreamMicrophone<class_AudioStreamMicrophone>`, implement application-defined effects, or to transmit audio over the network.
 When capturing audio data from a microphone, the format of the samples will be stereo 32-bit floating point PCM.

+\ **Note:** :ref:`ProjectSettings.audio/driver/enable_input<class_ProjectSettings_property_audio/driver/enable_input>` must be ``true`` for audio input to work.
+See also that setting's description for caveats related to permissions and operating system privacy settings.

 Tutorials
 ---------

 - :doc:`Audio buses <../tutorials/audio/audio_buses>`

+- `Audio Mic Record Demo <https://github.com/godotengine/godot-demo-projects/tree/master/audio/mic_record>`__

 Properties
 ----------